patchandpray/serverless-msg-api/README.md

 * Provide POST parameters like msg content and subject in POST body.
 * Seperate endpoint for decrypting encrypted messages (ccurently no option is provided for decrypting store\_secure message content).
-* Logging for api gateway.
+* Logging for api gateway to cloudwatch.
 * Strict allowing of api parameters on API Gateway (currently all parameters are
 * forwarded since we use AWS\_PROXY) and parameters are not error handled at
 * lambda side.